 I am currently doing my PhD in the Baryon Cycle in Nearby Galaxies group of Kathryn Kreckel.
-In my work I combine different state-of-the art telescopes like MUSE/VLT or HST to constraint the evolution of emission line nebulae.
+For my work I combine various state-of-the art telescopes like MUSE/VLT and HST to study the ionized gas in nearby galaxies.

 II.
 Escape fractions